 Most vehicles access Guniyan Binba Conservation Park via the beach at the southern boundary of the reserve through Shire of Broome managed lands and then along the beach within Yawuru Minyirr Buru Conservation Park.
 A few people do drive onto the beach via Yawuru Birragun Conservation Park, often by informal inappropriately located tracks and trails.
 The proliferation of access tracks into Guniyan Binba Conservation Park and their proposed rationalisation is an issue which is addressed in the Yawuru Birragun Conservation Park joint management plan 2016.
-Within Guniyan Binba Conservation Park vehicles are most common in parts of the beach closer to town and near Coconut Wells.
-The numbers of vehicles on the beach within Guniyan Binba Conservation Park increases considerably during the dry season, but numbers are nevertheless low compared to the numbers of cars regularly seen on
+Within Guniyan Binba Conservation Park vehicles are most common in parts of the beach within Guniyan Binba Conservation Park increases considerably during the dry season, but numbers are nevertheless low compared to the numbers of cars regularly seen on

+Deleted: Conservation Park

-Deleted: (in town) reserve Deleted: (in town) reserve
+Deleted: (in town) reserve